Rouen Cathedral: Lantern tower and spire

 A central lantern tower over the transept is a tradition of Gothic architecture in Normandy.
 The lantern tower with its flèche, or spire is placed over the transept, almost in the centre of the cathedral, and is 151 meters high, the tallest of the three towers.
 The first two levels of the lantern tower were built in the 13th century.
-The original Gothic spire was destroyed by fire in 1514, and rebuilt in 1544 in wood and lead by the master builder Robert Becquet.
+The original Gothic spire was destroyed by fire in 1514, and rebuilt in 1544 in wood and led by the master builder Robert Becquet.
 The next builder, Rouland Le Roux, consolidated the first two levels of the lantern tower and added flamboyant decoration and sculpture.

 Another fire in 1822 destroyed the lead and wood spire, which was then replaced, after much controversy, by the architect Jean-Antoine Alavoine with one of iron and copper, finished in 1882.
 He surrounded the new spire with four smaller spirelets, made of copper.
 One of these fell during a hurricane in 1999, going through the roof and damaging the choir stalls below.

 On 11 July 2024, the main spire caught fire, though it was quickly brought under control.